+A loose drain plug will allow sea water to enter the bilge and cause the boat to sink.
+Check the drain plug frequently to make sure it is secure.
 When the boat is out of the water, the bilge can be drained by a thru-hull drain located in the transom, near the bottom of the hull.
-It is important to check the drain plug regularly to make sure it is tight.